 Day 4: Wednesday 10 February, Goonoo Goonoo – Glen Innes

-- Lilburn Station: Private gardens of Sue Molesworth & Tim Hughes, Glen Innes
+- Lilburn: Private gardens of Sue Molesworth & Tim Hughes, Glen Innes

 - Brandon Station: Private gardens of Fiona and Andrew McIntosh, Glen Innes